How to Go Vegan | Step 1 Go Meat Free

 • Chickpeas – These are my go to chicken replacement in curries, stews and casseroles.
 I normally use a “chicken-style” stock powder, and cook them in that.
 You can see how I use them in my Chickpea Korma recipe.

-• Lentils – I normally use tinned brown lentils as a mince replacement.
+• Lentils – I normally use tinned brown lentils as a vegan mince replacement.
 You can just rinse and drain them, and throw them into whatever you’d put mince into.
 I find they work particularly well in bolognese sauce, like in my Lentil Bolognese recipe.

 • TVP – It took me a while to get into Textured Vegetable Protein.
 It sounds a bit scary, but it’s actually really easy to use.
 TVP is actually dehydrated soy protein (so not suitable if you have a soy allergy).
 Just rehydrate it in hot water or stock until it’s soft again, and use it in place of mince.
 TVP has a chewy texture, so tastes similar to meat.
 I do find that I need to cook it for longer to make sure it absorbs the flavour.
 If you can still taste the soy, you just need to cook it for longer.